 Sunset Views at Mirador San Nicolas

 Now is the perfect time to wind your way back through the Albaicin neighborhood to reach the best view of the Alhambra at sunset.
-The Albaicin is the medieval Moorish neighborhood in Granada and deserves more than one visit during your 2 days in Granada.

-Don’t worry, we'll return to this area on day 2 of your Granada itinerary!
 It’s about a 15 to 20 minute walk from La Finca/cathedral to the viewpoint.
 Take your time and feel free to get lost along the way.
 Some of my best memories of Granada are the times I threw my map aside and just wandered the Albaicin.

 Once you arrive you’ll see why as the view of the Alhambra is spectacular.
 It’s lively this time of day as there are usually flamenco dancers and guitarists performing, vendors selling cheap souvenirs, and visitors enjoying a glass of wine while taking in the view.